spacetelescope/specviz/docs/line_labels.rst

 Once a line list is selected, a dialog pop-up will ask what is the wavelength range one wants to read from the list.
 The dialog is populated by default with the wavelength range spanned by the spectrum being displayed.
+It can also handle units like energy and frequency.
 Typing in new values in the dialog text fields will retain then during subsequent uses of the dialog, until they are re-typed again.

 The dialog will display the actual number of lines that will be read from the list.
 Large numbers of lines trigger an alert, in the form of red text.

-The two large lists must be handled with care, because if one attempts to read or select the entire list, some functionality may be affected adversely and become very slow.
+The two large lists provided within the tol must be handled with care, because if one attempts to read or select the entire list, some functionality may be affected adversely and become very slow.
 It is recommended that small wavelength ranges be used with those lists, in a way that no more than about 2,000 lines be read.

 Line list management